St. Clement of Ohrid Macedonian Orthodox Cathedral, Toronto

 St. Clement of Ohrid (Macedonian: Св. Климент Охридски) in Toronto, Ontario, Canada, is the first Macedonian Orthodox Church in Canada and one of the oldest in the Macedonian Orthodox Diocese of America and Canada.

 In addition to church services, the church hosts several educational, cultural, and charitable organizations to preserve and promote Macedonian ethnic and cultural awareness.

 History

 Toronto is the home to the largest concentration of Macedonian Canadians outside of the Balkans, with 43,110 Canadians who claimed full, or partial Macedonian ancestry in the 2016 Canadian census.
-Long before the Macedonian Orthodox Church was declared autonomous, early immigrants from Macedonia founded churches that were under the jurisdiction of the Bulgarian Orthodox Church and the Bulgarian Eastern Orthodox Diocese of the USA, Canada and Australia.
+Long before the Macedonian Orthodox Church was declared autonomous, early immigrants from Macedonia, who were largely classified as Bulgarians, founded churches that were under the jurisdiction of the Bulgarian Orthodox Church and the Bulgarian Eastern Orthodox Diocese of the USA, Canada and Australia.
 They are Sts.
 Cyril & Methody Macedono-Bulgarian Orthodox Church founded in 1910, St. George Macedono-Bulgarian Orthodox Church founded in 1941 and Holy Trinity Macedono-Bulgarian Eastern Orthodox Church founded in 1973.
 After the Macedonian Orthodox Church declared autonomy in 1958, many members felt the need to establish a new parish under its jurisdiction.